itmat/pade/doc/getting_started.rst

   page run --full-model "treated * gender" --reduced-model gender

-This should take less than a minute, and should print a message telling you the location of the HTML reports.
+This should take less than a minute.

 Interesting options
 """""""""""""""""""